How to Become a Notary in Vermont

 Is notary training or an exam required to become a notary or to renew a notary commission in Vermont?

-Yes.
-You must take an exam if you are a first-time notary applicant.
-The exam is part of the notary application process.
+If you are a first-time notary applicant, you must take the Vermont State Jurisprudence Exam, which is part of the notary application process.

-If you are renewing your notary commission, you must take a continuing education course by a notary course provider.
-Click here to download a list of course providers.
+If you are renewing your notary commission, you must take a continuing education course offered by a notary course provider.
+Click here to register for an approved notary public continuing education course.
+During your renewal application process, you will be asked to upload a copy of your course completion certificate.

 Important: Notaries are responsible for maintaining their continuing education certificate of completion records.
 OPR will conduct a random audit of continuing education completed by commissioned notaries.
 A percentage of licensees are chosen and asked to provide proof of their continuing education certificate of completion records.